 Arrival time is 9:00 a.m.
 Parent should not be allowed to drop off children any earlier!
-The parent of any child that arrives early should be contacted by the Group Leader and told that that supervision is not available until 9:00 a.m.
+The parent of any child that arrives early should be contacted by the Head Counselor and told that supervision is not available until 9:00 a.m.

-If a child is going to be dropped off at a time other than 9:00 a.m. or if they are attending summer school, remind the parent/guardian that they are responsible for knowing your schedule, as there is a lot of off-site activity.
-They may not be able to drop off late if the group is off-site on a field trip.
+If a child is going to be dropped off at a time other than 9:00 a.m., remind the parent/guardian that they are responsible for knowing your schedule, as there is a lot of off-site activity.
+They will not be able to drop off late if the group is off-site on a field trip and late drop-offs or early pick-ups are not permitted at field trip locations.
 "Note to Camp" forms are available for parents to complete.